Demonstrating commitment to compassionate patient care, the health care team, & continued certification.

 Eligibility Requirements for the PA-C Emeritus Designation

-Board certified PAs who apply for the PA-C Emeritus designation will be so designated following the expiration of their PA-C board certification provided they meet the following requirements:
+Board Certified PAs who apply for the PA-C Emeritus designation will be so designated following the expiration of their PA-C board certification provided they meet the following requirements:

 1. Document their retirement from clinical practice to the satisfaction of NCCPA;